-On October 7, 2021, “Israel” inaugurated its pavilion at Expo Dubai 2020, after the United Arab Emirates had invited “Israel” to partake in the six-month world fair in 2019, a year before signing the Abraham Accords.
+On October 7, 2021, Israel inaugurated its pavilion at Expo Dubai 2020, after the United Arab Emirates extended an invitation to Israel to partake in the six-month world fair in 2019, a year before signing the Abraham Accords.

 Dubai police have deployed fleets of Israeli drones, provided by Israeli aerial data-collection company Airobotics, to hover over the exhibition for security purposes.
 At the same time, the police announced their permanent collaboration with the Israeli police force to counter “crime networks” in the UAE, as reported by The Telegraph.